lucapuano/Mini-RC-Car/README.md

-# Mini-RC-Car-
+# Mini RC-Car
-Mini rc car made in Fusion 360
+This project consist into a mini RC car made with Fusion 360

+Its 100% accessible and open-source, so it can be customized as you want

+For online 3D preview, here's the link: [@eericon](https://www.eericon.github.io/post/timer-android)